 - City center to city center for quick connection to local public transportation without the time and expense of airport transfers.

-- Plenty of space and ability to walk around
+- Plenty of space and the ability to walk around.

 - When factoring in extras (baggage, credit card and online booking fees) charged by some airlines, as well as the cost of ground transportation to city centers, fares are comparable or better than flying.